smoochiee/Bluetooth-jammer-esp32/README.md

 ### You can  Buy [Pcb only](https://shp.ee/cxkpjob) (for Ph user only)

 ---
+IF YOU DO MODIFY CODES OR MAKE IT YOUR OWN PLEASE DO CREDITS FROM OWNER.NOT ACT LIKE YOU OWN...A THANKS OR DONATIONS WOULD BE NICE..
+---
 # DONATION
 **If you like you can donate to MY PAYPAL ACCOUNT :**